fshowalter/movielog-archive/reviews/friday-the-13th-a-new-beginning-1985.md

 That about sums up my reaction to _Friday the 13th: A New Beginning_.
 After nailing the formula in _Friday the 13th: The Final Chapter (1984)_, they throw everything out the window and nearly kill the franchise.

 This entry follows Tommy, the young boy who survived the previous film by hacking Jason’s body to pieces with a machete.
-In a startling bit of plausibility, he’s spent the previous six years in a mental institution.
-He’s eighteen now, putting this film in the then-future of 1990[^1].
+He's eighteen now, and in a startling bit of plausibility, has spent the previous six years in a mental institution[^1].

-Tommy is a frustrating protagonist.
+Tommy is a lackluster protagonist.
 He's superficial to the plot and says less than two-dozen words throughout the film.
-He spends most of his time either looking confused or violently acting out.
-This petulant behavior may have fit a younger actor, but here it’s laughably awkward[^2].
+He spends most of his time either looking confused or violently acting out[^2].

 The film opens with Tommy arriving at a kind of halfway house for annoying teens[^3].
 After one of the kids offs another with an axe, an unseen assailant begins murdering teens, staff, and pretty much everyone on screen.